IFCA-Advanced-Computing/cstate/content/issues/2021-07-09-slow-access-to-gpfs-system.md

 ---
 section: issue
 title: Slow access to gpfs system
-date: 2021-07-09T11:21:06.981Z
+date: 2021-07-09 11:21:06
+resolvedWhen: 2021-07-12 08:43:22
 resolved: true
 severity: down

-resolvedWhen: 2021-07-12T08:43:22.442Z
 affected:
   - Batch System
   - Login nodes
   - IBM Spectrum Scale
   - Internal networking
 ---

-Problems related to gpfs are causing high latencies in the access of Altamira.
+Problems related to GPFS are causing high latencies in the access of Altamira.

+* Update *

-Gpfs is stable now.
+GPFS is stable now.
 However, we are monitoring the service during a while.